 Zi, "Daria, I have no idea when you have the time."

 Daria, "I tell Susan what I want, she writes program, we try it, fix bugs, sometimes her code is more efficient, sometimes mine, most of the time we work on it together.
 She sends code, I look at it and think of a change, or she does.
 I get message from Brazil, Argentina, then London or some other place.
 She does work while they fly around the world."

 Nikko, "I assume none of this can be intercepted."

-Daria, "VPN, encrypted, code is code, but we send it in different chunks.
+Daria, "VPN, encrypted on both ends, code is code, but we send it in different chunks.
 They would have to intercept all of them, then break encryption, which is different for each bit."